• beehiiv Blog

 One of the best newsletter introduction examples is creating an engaging story to captivate your audience.
 It doesn't have to be long or complicated; just give your readers something they can connect with emotionally.

-Stories are powerful storytelling tools that can help keep people engaged and interested in whatever topic you're discussing in your newsletter.
-Here is a great example of how Chris Orzechowski introduces himself to readers with a subject line relating to Star Wars.
+Stories are powerful storytelling tools that can help keep people engaged and interested in your newsletter's topic.
+Here is a great example of how Chris Orzechowski introduces himself to readers with a subject line related to Star Wars.

 Keep It Short